Man arrested in Denver-area shooting and taken to hospital along with female victim, police say - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 BROOMFIELD, Colo.
-(AP) — A suspect in a shooting at an apartment complex near Denver was taken into custody Thursday and transported to a hospital along with a female victim, police said.
+(AP) — A suspect in a shooting at an apartment complex near Denver was taken into custody Thursday and transported to a hospital along with a female victim after a four-hour standoff during which gunfire hit cars, other buildings and apartment units, police said.

-Police negotiated with the suspect for 3 1/2 hours before using force to enter the unit at the Arista Flats complex in Broomfield where he was holding a woman hostage, saod Rachel Hazlett, a spokeswoman for the police department.
-One officer fired his weapon, she said.
+After officers negotiated with the suspect for 3 1/2 hours, they forced their way into the apartment at the Arista Flats complex in Broomfield where he was holding a woman hostage and arrested him, said Rachel Haslett, a spokeswoman for the Broomfield police department.

-Neighbors reported hearing multiple bursts of gunfire and up to 50 shots coming from the apartment complex during the tense few hours between when the first shots were fired and when police made the arrest.

-Shots hit vehicles, other buildings, other apartment units, Haslett said.
-“He was threatening to hurt people.”

-In bystander video from the scene, an officer could be heard calling out to someone inside the complex.

-“This is the Broomfield Police Department.
-Come outside with your hands up with no weapons. … Your mom wants to see you.
-Come out now,” an officer said.
+Haslett said an officer fired his weapon inside the apartment, but she didn’t say whether it struck anyone.

+“He was threatening to hurt people,” said Haslett, who didn’t release the suspect’s name or age and didn’t know what weapons he might have used.

-Nate Schamel, who lives in an apartment building across the street from the Arista Flats, told The Associated Press that he first heard sirens at around 6:45 a.m.
+Nate Schamel, who lives in a building across the street from the Arista Flats, told The Associated Press that he first heard sirens at around 6:45 a.m.

 “I heard more and went outside onto my balcony.
 I saw a Broomfield Pd officer pull up across the street from me, get out with his rifle, cock it and start trotting down the street.
 I asked what was going on and he told me to go inside,” Schamel said in a text.